a-angeliev/Trivia-server/README.md

 # Flask based REST API application

-This is a game-based application for riddles.It's purpose is to provide a riddles for an outdoor entertainment for a group of people.
+This is a game-based application for riddles.Its purpose is to provide a riddles for an outdoor entertainment for a group of people.
 The target of the game is to find the answer of all questions.

+\*\* This repo contains only the Server-side part!
+\*\*The client for this project can be found [here](https://github.com/a-angeliev/Trivia-client)

 ## Install and run the app